kmezhoud/bioCancer/README.md

 numericInput("sm_comp_value", "Comparison value:", state_init('sm_comp_value',sm_args$comp_value))
 ```

-## Source code of Radiant

-The source code is available on GitHub at <https://github.com/vnijs/radiant>.
-Three (related) apps are included in the inst/ directory. `Base`, offers data loading, saving, viewing, visualizing, merging, and transforming tools.
-The `quant` app sources the code from base and extends it.
-This app is used in the _Quantitative Analysis_ class at the Rady School of Management (UCSD).
-Finally, the `marketing` app sources the code from `base` and `quant` and extends it with additional tools.
-The `quant` app focuses on (basic) quantitative analysis (e.g., comparing means, regression, etc.).
-The `marketing` app focuses on marketing analytics by adding clustering, principle component analysis, conjoint analysis, etc. This app is used in the _Research for Marketing Decisions_ class at Rady (UCSD).

 ## Acknowledgment

 CancerPortal is inspired from [radiant](https://github.com/vnijs/radiant).
 I would like to thank <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank"> Dr. Vincent Nijs</a> for sharing his work for R community.